8 Ways Your Business Can Benefit from Cryptocurrencies like Bitcoin

 Is there an advantage to using Bitcoin or other blockchains for your business?
 This question is still unresolved, as many think the impact and implications of Bitcoin’s technology on business and society are still unknown.
 Today, the situation with cryptocurrencies is similar to the state of development of the World Wide Web 20 years ago.
 None could foresee the societal impact of the web across all industries.

-Here are 8 ways businesses can use cryptos.
+Here are 8 ways businesses can use cryptos, expanding on the core ideas of our guide to leveraging Bitcoin and cryptocurrencies for business.
 See if any of them apply to your business situation:

 The most obvious option.
-You can open your business to international customers by accepting Bitcoin and other cryptocurrencies.
+You can open your business to international customers by accepting Bitcoin and other cryptocurrencies for international payments, especially for customers without bank accounts.

-There are billions of people in the world without access to credit or debit cards, and even in the developed world, many individuals prefer the security and confidentiality of Bitcoin payments.
+There are billions of people in the world without access to credit or debit cards, and even in the developed world, many individuals prefer the security and confidentiality of Bitcoin payments because they send funds to a wallet address and can receive bitcoin without relying on traditional financial institutions.
 There are several payment processing systems, and many allow you to convert any incoming payments into local fiat currencies immediately if that is required for cash flow or account reasons.

-Holding Bitcoin is unnecessary if a company worries about currency price fluctuation.
+Holding Bitcoin is unnecessary if a company worries about price volatility.

 As a merchant, you will benefit by not paying the 2-5% credit card and other payment processing fees associated with accepting credit card payments.
+If you transfer bitcoin, those payments are generally irreversible and are not protected like card payments.
 You could even pass some savings to your clients to attract more customers.
 Credit card payments have drawbacks, such as slower processing times and higher fees.
 Credit card transaction fees can discourage small businesses from accepting credit card payments due to their high cost.
 Credit card transactions and chargeback fees can also add a significant financial burden, making Bitcoin a more cost-effective option.
-When a chargeback occurs, the credit card company retrieves the funds from the merchant and levies an additional fee of $5 to $15, which Bitcoin can help avoid.
+When a chargeback occurs, the credit card company retrieves the funds from the merchant and levies an additional fee of $5 to $15, which Bitcoin can help avoid, especially when combined with data-driven growth marketing strategies that optimize your customer acquisition costs across channels.

 As a non-profit, accepting Bitcoin payments on a static address can provide transparency to your supporters, which is very difficult to achieve with traditional methods.